artmg/lubuild/help/configure/Windows.md

 ### Create a local account

+If you don't find the options below to 'not use an email address' then the last gap appraoch is to disconnect from the internet, by removing the ethernet cable or turning off the wifi.

 * Click Start, Settings, Accounts, Family & other users, Add someone else to this PC
     * Note that you can’t “Add a family member” with a local account.
 Presumably that is tied in to parental controls.)
 * Add someone else to this PC